In case of Emergency please phone: Pets: 01422 354999 Equine/Farm: 01422 354106

 Prior to scanning, the horse's shoes are removed from the front or hind feet, depending on the limb to be imaged.
 A catheter is placed, and the horse's limb is placed in the scanner, with the scanner being aligned over the area of interest.
 Many images are captured whilst the limb is scanned, and we take images of the corresponding limb for comparison.

 The process takes approximately 2 hours in total.
 The captured images are reviewed; the degree of pathology assessed and a treatment plan is constructed.

 MRI is useful for cases where lameness has been localised to the distal limb, where radiography proves uninformative, for acute onset injuries and penetrating injuries.

-We are happy to see cases on a referral basis for MRI, please contact the Shelf Equine Clinic to discuss your case with one of the orthopaedic team or use the referral link to complete our referral form.
+We are happy to see cases on a referral basis for MRI, please contact the Shelf Equine Hospital to discuss your case with one of the orthopaedic team or use the referral link to complete our referral form.

-Whilst most medical cases are dealt with by the ambulatory vets, some may be referred to our equine clinic for further tests, (which may form part of the diagnostic workup.)
+Whilst most medical cases are dealt with by the ambulatory vets, some may be referred to our equine hospital for further tests, (which may form part of the diagnostic workup.)
 This may include diagnostic imaging, endoscopy, glucose absorption tests and peritoneal taps.

 Patients with medical complaints may be hospitalised if they require intensive drug therapy, for example horses with ophthalmic complaints, or those requiring intravenous fluid therapy.